titipata/allennlp-tutorial/README.md

 We do a fun experiment where we train the same model to classify publications from sample 110 journals from MEDLINE.
 We got accuracy of 64.9 percent on validation dataset.
 See `allennlp_tutorial.ipynb` last section for the demo.

-[WIP] You can also run the demo locally by downloading the model
+[WIP] You can also run the demo locally by downloading the model and run `allennlp.service.server_simple` as follows

 ```bash
 wget https://s3-us-west-2.amazonaws.com/allennlp-tutorial/model.tar.gz